-The liquid and suction line service valves are used for removing refrigerant, flushing, leak testing, evacuating, checking charge and charging.
+The liquid and vapor line service valves are used for removing refrigerant, flushing, leak testing, evacuating, checking charge and charging.

 Each valve is equipped with a service port which has a factory-installed valve stem.
-Figures 15 and 16 provide information on how to access and operate both angle- and ball-type service valves.
+Figures 14 and 15 provide information on how to access and operate both angle- and ball-type service valves.